Anorgasmia

 Anorgasmia is a type of sexual dysfunction in which a person cannot achieve orgasm despite adequate sexual stimulation.
-Anorgasmia is far more common in females (4.6%) than in males and is especially rare in younger men.
+Anorgasmia is far more common in women (4.6%) than in men, and is especially rare in younger men.
 The problem is greater in women who are post-menopausal.
-In males, it is most closely associated with delayed ejaculation.
+In men, it is most closely associated with delayed ejaculation.
 Anorgasmia can often cause sexual frustration.

 Causes

 The condition is sometimes classified as a psychiatric disorder.
 However, it can also be caused by physiological problems such as diabetic neuropathy, multiple sclerosis, Parkinson's disease, genital mutilation on any gender, complications from genital surgery, pelvic trauma (such as from a straddle injury caused by falling on the bars of a climbing frame, bicycle or gymnastics beam), hormonal imbalances, total hysterectomy, spinal cord injury, cauda equina syndrome, uterine embolisation, childbirth trauma (vaginal tearing naturally or through the use of forceps or suction or a large or unclosed episiotomy), vulvodynia and cardiovascular disease.